The Six Month Myth – De Facto Relationships in Australia

 1. 6 Months of Being Together

-The Family Law Act provides that for the court to deem that you have been in a de facto relationship after you have separated, you must meet one of the following criteria.
+It is a common misconception that after 6 months of being with your partner that you are counted as being in a de facto relationship.
+The Family Law Act provides that for the court to deem that you have been in a de facto relationship after you have separated, you must meet one of the following criteria.- That the period for the de facto relationship is at least 2 years

 - That there is a child in the de facto relationship